 The Board of Directors consists of ten directors of the Board (seven men and three women) including five outside directors of the Board and meets once per month in principle, with the Audit and Supervisory Board members in attendance.
 To improve corporate value over the medium-to-long term, the Board of Directors shall be responsible mainly for establishing management policies, strategies and plans, and making decisions on the execution of important operations, as well as for supervising and evaluating the execution of duties by directors of the Board and executive officers and for establishing systems, such as internal control and risk management, to ensure the soundness of management.
 In addition, to promote the constructive exchange of opinions, we decided not to combine the positions of Chairperson of the Board of Directors and the convener.
-Therefore, an outside director of the Board of Directors, while Representative Director of the Board, President, Executive Officer (Yoshihiro Nakai) currently serves as the convener.
+Therefore, an outside director of the Board, Toshifumi Kitazawa, currently serves as the Chairperson of the Board of Directors, while Representative Director of the Board, President, Executive Officer (Yoshihiro Nakai) currently serves as the convener.